 The project received planning consent on 13 March 2019.
-If built, Millbrook Power Station could run up to a maximum of 2,250 hours in any given year, provided that the five-year rolling average does not exceed 1,500 hours.
+Millbrook Power Station could run up to a maximum of 2,250 hours in any given year, provided that the five-year rolling average does not exceed 1,500 hours.
 It will provide back-up to other sources of electricity, including weather-dependent renewable and low carbon technologies such as wind turbines and solar farms.

 About Millbrook Power

 The power generation plant would be situated within Rookery South Pit and would cover an area of approximately 20 acres.
 The power station would enter commercial operation by October 2024.
 Millbrook Power plant will have the capacity to generate up to 299 MW, providing enough instant electricity to power 150,000 households.
 It will operate as a ‘peaking plant’ generating electricity at times when the country’s need is greatest.